Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I think the nonverbal aspects of communication are very telling and can help you pick up the language faster.

-Thus, I have to give Busuu props for going the extra mile and utilizing video, rather than simply relying on images.
+Thus, I have to give Busuu props for going the extra mile and utilizing video within the context of their standard curriculum.

 Helpful Grammar Instruction